Home ➥ Services ➥ Foster Care ➥ Fostering FAQs

 What kind of support do I receive once a child is placed in my home?

 Once licensed, you will be assigned a Foster Care Specialist to work with you on an ongoing basis.
 This person will assist you in everything from problem-solving tough behaviors to helping navigate the Nebraska Foster Care System.
-Your Foster Care Specialist will visit your home at least twice a month and be in contact via email or phone weekly.
 Child Saving Institute also provides a 24-hour, on-call phone number so you have somewhere to turn at any hour of the day in an emergency.
-Monthly Foster Parent Network meetings are also a great way to meet other foster parents, share stories and gain support from those in similar situations.
+Foster Parent Network meetings are also a great way to meet other foster parents, share stories and gain support from those in similar situations.

 What kind of reimbursement do I receive?
 What things am I expected to pay for?

 Foster care reimbursement varies depending on the child’s age, behavioral or medical diagnosis, and overall level of care needed.
-The reimbursement rates currently range anywhere from $11 - $34 per day.
-When called about a placement, we will let you know the level of care the child is placed at if we know it at the time.
-Otherwise we will get that information to you as soon as possible.
-It is important to note that the cost of medical care is covered by Medicaid for children in foster care, and children in foster care are also eligible for child care under Title XX at child care facilities that accept Title XX clients.
+It is important to note that the cost of medical care is covered by Medicaid for children in foster care, and children in foster care may also be eligible for child care under Title XX at child care facilities that accept Title XX clients.

 What is respite care?

 Respite care is an essential part of foster family support.
 Respite care provides short-term relief to those caring for foster children by placing the child with a family member, friend or other licensed foster family.
 Respite care may be utilized when you are traveling out-of-town, attending a funeral or just need a break.

 Can I adopt a child from foster care?